uqlibrary/technology-training/Voyant/voyant.md

 * "Upload" it in Voyant Tools
 * Explore!

+## Sharing

+You can decide to share:

+* A link to a single view (i.e. one tool)
+* A link to the whole dashboard
+* A static image (PNG or SVG)

 ## Resources

 * [Official Voyant Tools documentation](https://voyant-tools.org/docs/#!/guide/start), including guides and tool descriptions
 * _[Hermeneutica: Computer-Assisted Interpretation in the Humanities](https://search.library.uq.edu.au/permalink/f/tbms52/TN_cdi_askewsholts_vlebooks_9780262332071)_ (Rockwell and Sinclair, 2016), a book using Voyant Tools extensively
+* Many tutorials on analysing language and text with R on [LADAL](https://slcladal.github.io/)
 * Discover hundreds of other text analysis tools with [TAPoR](http://tapor.ca/home)